m-abdelwahab/build-smarter-chatbots-workshop/README.md

 ```

-The code defines an asynchronous function named `POST` that will handle POST requests to this route.
+The code defines an asynchronous function named `POST` that handle POST requests made to this route.
 The function takes a single parameter `req` of type `Request`, which represents the incoming HTTP request.

-We then use destructuring to extract a messages property from the JSON body of the request.
+We then use destructuring to extract a `messages` property from the JSON body of the request.
 This property will contain an array of messages sent by the user.
 Finally, we return a new Response object with a message indicating that the chat messages have been received.

-We want to pass the messages to an AI model and return the generated text as response.
-To do that, we'll use the Vercel AI SDK, which simplifies working with LLMs by offering a standardized way of integrating them into your app.
+We want to pass the messages array to an AI model and return the generated text as response.

+To do that, we'll use Mistral's API along with the Vercel AI SDK, which simplifies working with LLMs by offering a standardized way of integrating them into your app.
 You get a unified interface that allows you to switch between AI model providers (e.g, OpenAI, Mistral, Google, etc.) with ease while using the same API for all providers.

 ![Vercel AI SDK](https://sdk.vercel.ai/images/ai-sdk-diagram.png)

+Here's a quick overview of the Vercel AI SDK:

 Each AI company provider (such as OpenAI, Mistral, etc.) has its own dedicated npm package that lists the available models.
 For example, here's how you can install the [Mistral AI provider package](https://sdk.vercel.ai/providers/ai-sdk-providers/mistral):